Nanjing Massacre: Evidence collection

 In 1984, in an attempt to refute accusations of Japanese war crimes in Nanjing, Kaikosha, the Japanese Army Veterans Association, interviewed former Japanese soldiers who had served in the Nanjing area from 1937 to 1938.
 Instead of refuting the massacre, the interviewed veterans confirmed that a massacre had taken place and openly described and admitted to taking part in the atrocities.
 In 1985, the interviews were published in the association's magazine, Kaiko, along with an admission and apology that read, "Whatever the severity of war or special circumstances of war psychology, we just lose words faced with this mass illegal killing.
 As those who are related to the prewar military, we simply apologize deeply to the people of China.
 It was truly a regrettable act of barbarity."

 In early 1980s, after interviewing Chinese survivors and reviewing Japanese records, Japanese journalist Honda Katsuichi concluded that the Nanjing Massacre was not an isolated case, and that Japanese atrocities against the Chinese were common throughout the Lower Yangtze River since the battle of Shanghai.
 The diaries of other Japanese combatants and medics who fought in China have corroborated his conclusions.

+Responding in part to the influence of Japanese war crime denialists in Japan's public sphere, since the 1980s the government of China has sponsored academic research and other projects to collect evidence of the Nanjing Massacre and other Japanese atrocities during the war.'